teejaydub/grids/README.md

 ## Roadmap

-* Hint mode: show next modification to the solution and the constraint it comes from
-  * Works great until you get to guessing.
-    If this is on, maybe we need to NOT pause until we've gone through and confirmed that the guess is correct, then report it, then don't set the puzzle solution, just set that cell and continue from there.
 * Puzzle creation, with target difficulty
   * Associate difficulty levels with techniques
     * Exhaust easier techniques before trying harder ones?